SHoogland/shoogland-com/docs/2021/02-04-automating-your-infrastructure-with-terraform.md

 ## Terraform
 Infrastructure as code, lovely concept, but for some reason just out of reach to work out of the box.
 Maybe people want to keep their production setups private or I haven't found the public ones yet.
 So there is room for more simple examples.

-I started with this great write up to get started with terraform and a remote state:
+I started with this great write up of how to get started with terraform and a remote state:

 [Terraform remote state setup by Kyler Middleton](https://medium.com/swlh/lets-do-devops-bootstrap-aws-to-your-terraform-ci-cd-azure-devops-github-actions-etc-b3cc5a636dce)